Tom Brady: 2001: Taking over as starter and first Super Bowl victory

-With Bledsoe as the starting quarterback, the Patriots opened the 2001 season with a 23–17 road loss to the Cincinnati Bengals.
+With Bledsoe as starting quarterback, the Patriots opened the 2001 season with a 23–17 road loss to the Cincinnati Bengals.
 In their second game and home opener on September 23, the Patriots squared off against their AFC East rivals, the New York Jets.
 Bledsoe was again the starter; in the fourth quarter, he suffered internal bleeding after a hit from Jets linebacker Mo Lewis.
 Bledsoe returned for the next series, but was replaced with Brady for the Patriots' final series of the game.
 New York held on to win 10–3, and the Patriots fell to 0–2 on the season.
 Brady was named the starter for the season's third game, against the Indianapolis Colts, in which the Patriots posted a 44–13 win.

 In the Patriots' fifth game, Brady began to find his stride.
-Trailing the visiting San Diego Chargers 26–16 in the fourth quarter, he led the Patriots on two scoring drives to force overtime, and another in overtime to set up a winning field goal.
-Brady finished the game with 33 of 54, for 364 yards and two touchdowns, and was named AFC Offensive Player of the Week for the first time in his career.
+Trailing the visiting San Diego Chargers 26–16 in the fourth quarter, he led the Patriots on two scoring drives to force overtime, and another in overtime to set up a winning field goal for a 29–26 victory.
+Brady finished with 33 of 54, for 364 yards and two touchdowns, and was named AFC Offensive Player of the Week for the first time.
 The following week, Brady again played well during the rematch at Indianapolis, with a passer rating of 148.3 in a 38–17 win.
+Brady won his second AFC Offensive Player of the Week nomination after a four-touchdown day in a 34–17 win over the New Orleans Saints in Week 11.
 The Patriots went on to win eleven of the fourteen games Brady started, and six straight to finish the regular season, winning the AFC East and entering the NFL playoffs with a first-round bye.
 He finished the 2001 season with 2,843 passing yards and 18 touchdowns, earning an invitation to the Pro Bowl.